Write for WordWorks

 The Federation of BC Writers strives to publish credible articles that provide valuable advice to the writing community.
 We occasionally encounter articles that are initially commissioned based on a compelling pitch that ultimately prove to not meet the editorial goals, timelines, or standards of the publication.
 Sometimes articles that may otherwise be wonderful in theme, angle, or topic need more editing or fact-checking than is possible given our timeframes and resources.
 We do everything in our power to avoid passing on an article after commission, but reserve the right (at our discretion) to do so for the integrity of our work, magazine, and community.
 In such instances, our contracts govern compensation.
 We do not comment publicly on individual articles that have been considered for publication with our organization.

-About WordWorksWe publish four full-colour issues per year.
+About WordWorksWe publish three full-colour issues per year.
 Each issue goes out to Federation of BC Writers members as well as to schools, libraries, businesses, and other organizations throughout BC and Yukon.
 We are always striving to increase our readership and the reach of our stories.

 Email Cadence Mandybura, Managing Editor, at email@example.com.